elotroalex/chiens/_texts/translation.md

 - {:.sp} The Herald.

-- {:.i2} De lois,  la panse pleine de lois ; de lois répressives.
+- {:.i2} Laws, bellies full of laws; repressive laws.

 - {:.sp} The Great Prohibitor.

-- {:.pr} Et puis que j'ai commencé à t'instruire, je ne veux pas te laisser ignorer le nom de mon genial précurseur ici, à Hispaniola.
-Il s'appelait Alonzo Hojeda.
-Retiens bien ce nom  don Alonzo de Hojeda,&nbsp;de même que l'histoire a retenu comme symbole le geste d'Hojeda offrant au cacique Caonabo ce qu'il y a au monde de plus précieux.
-Et il offrit à Caonabo émerveillé devinez quoi ? un turey, un turey sacré, c'est à dire une jolie paire de menottes.
-Hi-hi, tu as compris allons, héraut, allons.
+- {: .pr} And since I'm giving you a lesson, I do not want to let you ignore the name of my genial precursor here in Hispaniola.
+His name was Alonzo Hojeda.
+Remember this name, don Alonzo de Hojeda; just as history has remembered his gesture, his offer to the cacique Caonabo of the most valuable thing in the world.
+Can you guess what he offered the awed Caonabo?
+A *turey*, a sacred *turey*, i.e. a nice pair of handcuffs.
+He-he, you understand now, herald, come on.

-- {:.sp} The Herald *(d'une voix forte.)*
+- {:.sp} The Herald *(with a strong voice.)*

-- {:.pr} *(Après une sonnerie de trompette)* au vent, a la pluie, au soleil, aux arbres du nouveau Monde, salut *(sonnerie de trompette.)*
+- {:.pr} *(After a trumpet blast)* to the wind, to the rain, to the sun, to the trees of the new world, hello *(trumpet blast.)*

-- {:.sp} The Great Prohibitor *(jappant.)*
+- {:.sp} The Great Prohibitor *(yelping.)*

 - {:.pr} Veto, veto, veto.

-*(la vision disparait.)*
+*(The vision disappears.)*

 - {:.sp} The Chorus

-- Hélas, hélas, je crie hélas
+- Alas, alas, I cry alas
-- Le négrier,
+- The slave,
-- le licol
+- the halter
-- la tringle de fer
+- the iron rod
-- la cale puante
+- the stinky shiphold
-- le mal de mer
+- sea sickness
-- les saucisses bien liées de morts et de vivants
+- tightly-wound sausages of dead and alive
-- et la révolte un beau soir miteux
+- and the rebellion a shabby beautiful evening
-- et les manilles et les menottes
+- and shackles and handcuffs
-- et le rotin et la noyade
+- and rattan and drowning
-- {:.pr} hélas, hélas vers le matin blanchiment  d'îles de continents d'église et de málédiction.
+- {:.pr} alas, alas, towards the morning the whitening of islands of continents of church and curse.

 - {:.sp} The Reciter

-- Un gouffre.
-Ma vue ne saurait le mesurer.
+- A gulf.
+My sight cannot sound it.

 ---